e0958902/tp/docs/UserGuide.md

 [Back to top](#User-Guide)

 ## Viewing medications: `view`
-You can view detailed information about the medications you have added.
+You can view detailed information about the medications you have added in the medication list.

-> Tip: You are only allowed to use one flag and argument.
->
+> Recommendation: Perform `list -t all` first to display the lists of medications
+> in medication list and use its fields for the features below.

 This output will be shown if you used more than one flag and argument.
 ```
-ERROR: Duplicate "-r" argument found
+ERROR: You can only have one flag!
 ```
+> Tip: You are only allowed to use one flag and argument.
+>
 ### View Medication by index:
-You can view all medication information by its index.
+By using the index shown in the medication list[`list -t all`](All-medications), you can see all the fields of that medication index.

 Format: `view -l MEDICATION_INDEX`